The front of the St. John Paul II Catholic Secondary School building.

 Dress Code

-In choosing to attend St. John Paul II (SJPII) Catholic Secondary School, students and their parents/guardians have chosen to make a commitment to comply with the school's uniform and dress code.
+By choosing to attend St. John Paul II (SJPII) Catholic Secondary School, students commit to complying with the school's uniform and dress code.
+We believe it is important to uphold standards of modesty, neatness, cleanliness, and good taste that reflect our Catholic values.

 School Uniform